NiclO1337/pp4-banana-palace/README.md

 - See their existing reservations and perhaps edit them
 - Make another reservation to try more of the exciting dishes

 ## UX and UI - (user experience and user interface)

 ### Mobile first approach
 All pages are designed to be responsive to different screen sizes to accommodate users with different preferred devices.
 Designing with a mobile-first approach involves considering the constraints and capabilities of mobile devices first, such as smaller screen sizes, touch interfaces, and slower internet connections.
-By starting with the mobile experience, designers can focus on delivering essential content and functionality in a concise and user-friendly manner.
+By starting with the mobile experience, we focus on delivering essential content and functionality in a concise and user-friendly manner.

 <details><summary>Screenshot examples of responsive behavior from mobile to tablet to computer</summary> <p align="left"><img src="./documentation/images/responsive-behaviour.png" alt="Examples of responsive behavior" width="700"/></p> </details>

 ### Accessibility